StMotorSpark/schratcho-crawler/backend/README.md

 npm run build
 ```

-This compiles TypeScript to JavaScript in the `dist/` directory.
+This compiles TypeScript to JavaScript in the `dist/` directory for local testing.

+> **Note:** The CDK stack now bundles the Lambda handler directly from `src/lambda.ts` using `esbuild`, so running `npm install` (to ensure `esbuild` is available) is the only prerequisite before deploying.

 ### Linting